-More information on the changes in the Management Board are publicly disclosed within the document "Annual Report 2015" published on the official web site of Hypo Alpe-Adria-Bank d.d. (www.hypo-alpe-adria.hr) in the section Notes to the financial statements.
+During the 2016 there were no changes in the Management Board and more information related to the Mangement Board competence are public disclosed within the document "Annual Report 2016" published on the official web site of Addiko Bank d.d. (www.addiko.hr) in the section Notes to the financial statements.